GPU Debug Scopes

 OpenGL provides the GL_KHR_debug extension for attaching diagnostic information to the rendering context.

-Since OpenGL operates upon a global-state, gl{Push,Pop}DebugGroup will group together API-calls at a global-scope.
+Since OpenGL API calls operate upon a global-state, gl{Push,Pop}DebugGroup will group together API-calls at a global-scope.

 I have yet to see any GPU tooling utilize the id parameter of glPushDebugGroup, but I’ve assigned it to the global scope-depth to try and keep this code future-facing to any diagnostic tooling that may eventually decide to do something with it.
 You could just statically provide it 0 if you wanted to.